some-natalie/some-natalie/_pages/drinks.md

 sort_order: forward
 —

 This is not a coffee or tea or cocktail blog either, but all the beverage things and components can live here instead.
-Alcoholic drinks are mixed in.
+Syrups, bitters, alcoholic drinks are all mixed in here.

 ## Drink list